What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 You'd probably agree that the first screen is more organized and makes it easier to distinguish between the different procedures.
 If that's the case, you'd prefer to enable Procedure Separators.

-In certain cases, there may be reasons to disable Procedure Separators but this is not that common.
+In certain cases, there may be reasons to disable Procedure Separators but this is not very common.

 Editor Format Tab